Lesotho’s PM concedes election defeat - Nigeria Today

 Lesotho’s PM concedes election defeat

+Lesotho’s prime minister Pakalitha Mosisili has conceded defeat in a parliamentary election to his opponent Thomas Thabane, the government said, easing concerns of political instability in the mountain kingdom.

+“His Majesty King Letsie III has accepted the resignation of The Right Honourable the Prime Minister, Dr. Pakalitha Mosisili,” a government statement received on Friday said.

-Mr. Mosisili will remain in his position until Mr. Thabane is sworn in, the statement said.
+Mosisili will remain in his position until Thabane is sworn in, the statement said.

+Thabane’s All Basotho Convention (ABC) won 48 parliamentary seats, compared with 30 won by Mosisili’s Democratic Congress, results released on Tuesday showed.

+Thabane won a national election at the weekend but failed to gain an outright majority in parliament and will now form a coalition government, the party said on Tuesday.

+Lesotho, a nation of two million people, has been hit by several coups since gaining independence from Britain in 1966 and its last two elections failed to produce a winner with a clear majority.

+Thabane, who governed from 2012 until 2015, and other opposition leaders fled the country to South Africa in 2015 after an assassination attempt on his life.

-The post Lesotho’s PM concedes election defeat appeared first on Premium Times Nigeria.
+The post Lesotho’s PM concedes election defeat appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share